-Functional enrichment analysis reveals key biological processes and pathways of turquoise module
+Functional enrichment analysis reveals key BPs and pathways of turquoise module

 The turquoise module had a total of 942 genes (Figure 2A), which were subjected to GO and KEGG pathway enrichment analysis.
-As shown in Figures 2B-2D, the enriched terms of these DEGs in BP, CC, and MF included e.g., Neutrophil degranulation, Neutrophil mediated immunity, Endoplasmic reticulum lumen, Metal ion binding.
-Furthermore, KEGG pathways such as Malaria, Cytokine-cytokine receptor interaction, Focal adhesion, Complement and coagulation cascades, and Lysosome were enriched in these DEGs (Figure 2E).
+As shown in Figure 2B-2D, the enriched terms of these DEGs in BP, CC, and MF included, e.g., Neutrophil degranulation, Neutrophil-mediated immunity, Endoplasmic reticulum lumen, and Metal ion binding.
+Furthermore, KEGG pathways, such as Malaria, cytokine-cytokine receptor interaction, focal adhesion, complement and coagulation cascades, and lysosome were enriched in these DEGs (Figure 2E).